Showing posts with label Liz Claiborne. Show all posts

 Fragrance Composition:

-• Top notes: pineapple, aldehyde, carnation, white lily, freesia, mandarin, marigold, green note complex, bergamot and peach
+• Top notes: pineapple, aldehyde, carnation, white lily, freesia, mandarin, marigold, green note complex, bergamot, chamomile, and peach

 • Middle notes: cyclamen, jasmine, jonquil, narcissus, rose, ylang-ylang, lilac, tuberose, lily-of-the-valley and violet